- Applications for the 2024-2025 academic year will open in June 2024.

 - Be pursuing an undergraduate degree in science, technology, engineering, or mathematics (STEM)

 Studentship applications are open to STEM majors planning to transfer to any of the University of Washington’s three campuses (Seattle, Bothell, or Tacoma).
 To see lists of majors offered by the University of Washington:

 Only students majoring in the fields of science, technology, engineering, or mathematics are eligible for support.
 This does not include health majors such as medical technology and nursing.

 Washington NASA Space Grant Consortium values diversity.
 We especially encourage students to apply if they are from communities historically excluded from STEM — students with traditionally marginalized genders, BIPOC, students with disabilities, and students from rural communities.

 Washington NASA Space Grant Consortium uses a holistic review approach to evaluate applications.
 Your entire application, including your essays and extracurricular activities, is important in this individualized application review.
 We encourage you to use your application to share with us who you are and what is important to you.

 All applications will be read and evaluated.
-Finalists will be invited to interview with Washington NASA Space Grant Consortium staff.
-Notification of scholarship awards will be made in mid-summer.
+Finalists will be invited to interview with Washington NASA Space Grant Consortium staff during the week of August 21.
+Notification of scholarship awards will be made before Labor Day.